deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 }
 ```

-This code works as expected and the singer sings as expected, and count is incremented as expected, all great!
+This code works as expected: the singer sings, and the count is incremented.
+All great!

 ```
 Des yeux qui font baisser les miens